dbolduc/bracketeering/2022/doc/rules.md

 This goes to the owner whose bracket has the most elite eight teams.
 First tiebreaker is the owner whose bracket has the least elite eight teams.
 Second tiebreaker is the owner whose remaining bracket has the most elite eight teams.
 Final tiebreaker is the owner whose remaining bracket has the least elite eight teams.
 If owners are still tied, the money will be split evenly between them.

 #### Initial Streak ($20):
 Starting in the Round of 64, if a bracket does not pick the result of a game correctly, it is eliminated from the pool.
 However, if all remaining brackets were to be eliminated at the same time, the outcome of the game is discounted, and all brackets that were alive before the game remain alive.
 This continues until only one bracket remains.
 The owner of that bracket wins the payout.
+The games are ordered based on when they end, not when they start.

 ## Scoring: